nishanths/analysistest-fmt-issue/README.md

 ```
 go test
 ```
-incorrectly results in a PASS, even though the output and the golden file contents do not match.
+results in a PASS, though the output and the golden file do not match.